Muokkaa

 Let's look at the code in detail:

 • Define namespace: The code starts by defining a namespace for your custom script.
-As a best practice, you should always create namespaced JavaScript libraries to avoid having your functions overridden by functions in another library.
+As a best practice, always create namespaced JavaScript libraries to avoid having your functions overridden by functions in another library.

 var Example = window.Example || {};